volpe6996/2048/README.md

-# 2048 in WPF
+# 2048 in WPF using MVVM pattern
-# Made by Maciej Grzegowski, Wojtek Sobolewski, Paweł Kurpiewski